New – On-site cadaver labs provided for both EMT and paramedic students!

 AEMT Program participants learn to:

 The AEMT program is an online, in-class (hybrid) program designed to accommodate the busy Emergency Medical Technician (EMT) who can’t attend classes several days a week.
-The program consists of four, 4-week blocks (totaling 16 weeks, or one academic semester) and an additional two, 4-week blocks (totaling eight weeks) for a total program length of 24 weeks.
+This is a 24 week program.

 At the completion of the clinical hours, AEMT Candidates will be eligible to sit for the National Registry AEMT Examinations.